uu-afp/uu-afp.github.io/about.md

 #### Questions?

-Feel free to contact Gabriele Kelle (g.k.keller {at} uu.nl) if you have any questions about participating.
+Feel free to contact Wouter Swierstra (w.s.swierstra {at} uu.nl) if you have any questions about participating.